Simple Guide to Using Arthas

 perfcounterView JVM performance counter information

-loggerView and modify logging levels
+loggerView and modify log levels

 CommandDescription

-scView loaded class information
+scView loaded class information (Search Class)

-smView class method information
+smView method information of a class (Search Method)

-jadDecompile loaded class source code
+jadDecompile source code of loaded classes

 redefineRedefine loaded classes

-dumpExport bytecode of loaded classes
+dumpDump bytecode of loaded classes

-classloaderView classloader hierarchy, paths, etc.
+classloaderView class loader inheritance tree, paths, etc.

 CommandDescription